A Vintage Wedding

 Pub Date 09 Aug 2017

-In a cosy country village, Beth, Lindy and Rachel are all looking for new beginnings.
+In a cozy country village, Beth, Lindy, and Rachel are all looking for new beginnings.

 A chance meeting one evening results in an instant friendship between the three women.
 And they decide to pool their talents and set up their dream business together.